-The beauty of music is undeniably enhanced by the context within which we encounter it.
-The accoustics of the room, the wine sparkling in our glass, the friendship of the person sitting next to us, all of these things can have a deep impact on our openness to a musical experience.
-Seeing into the backdrop of the music - hearing the scoop about the composers' lives and the waves of history washing through the music we are about to hear - is equally as potent.
+The beauty of music is also undeniably enhanced by context.
+The acoustics of the room, the wine sparkling in our glass, the friendship of the person sitting next to us, all of these things can have a deep impact on our openness.
+Seeing into the backdrop of the music - hearing the scoop about the composers' lives and the waves of history washing through the music - is equally as potent.

 Hi, I'm Denise.
-I'm a violinist, performer, comunicator, teacher.
+I'm a violinist, performer, communicator, teacher.
 I like to listen.
 I'm curious about the world, and I want to see and experience as much of it as I can.

 Photo by SOPHIA GOODENBERGER

-She is passionate about teaching, and has worked with dozens of violin students and young string quartets, and has also taught college courses on music, including a course on viewing world history and literature through the prism of Beethoven.
-As a teaching artist in the Philadelphia Orchestra's Community Partnership Program, she led urban elementary school students in experiential music learning, and directed workshops on aesthetic education for classroom teachers and music educators.
+Passionate about teaching, she has worked with dozens of violin students and young string quartets, and has taught college courses on music, including a course on viewing world history and literature through the prism of Beethoven.
+As a teaching artist in the Philadelphia Orchestra's Community Partnership Program, she led elementary school students in experiential music learning, and directed workshops on aesthetic education.
 She is quoted at length in Eric Booth's book "The Music Teaching Artist's Bible".

-As a soloist, Denise has collaborated with orchestras and conductors across the region.
-As a former member of the Oregon Symphony, she was a featured soloist for several concerts, with James DePreist and Murry Sidlin conducting.
-She has recently played concerti by Sibelius, Mozart, Beethoven, Tchaikovsky, Brahms, Prokofiev, Mendelssohn and Bach, with the Sinfonietta Nova, Boise Baroque Orchestra, Gonzaga Symphony, Yakima Symphony, York Symphony, Lake Union Civic Orchestra, Olympia Symphony, Seattle Metropolitan Chamber Orchestra, Washington-Idaho Symphony, Salem Chamber Orchestra, Tacoma Community College Orchestra, Central Washington University Orchestra, Lake Chelan Bach Festival Orchestra, and has upcoming engagements with the Northwest Sinfonietta and Gettysburg Chamber Orchestra.
+As a soloist, Denise has recently played concerti by Bernstein, Saint-Saens, Sibelius, Mozart, Beethoven, Tchaikovsky, Brahms, Prokofiev, Mendelssohn and Bach, with the Sinfonietta Nova, Boise Baroque Orchestra, Gonzaga Symphony, Yakima Symphony, York Symphony, Lake Union Civic Orchestra, Olympia Symphony, Seattle Metropolitan Chamber Orchestra, Washington-Idaho Symphony, Salem Chamber Orchestra, Tacoma Community College Orchestra, Central Washington University Orchestra, Lake Chelan Bach Festival Orchestra, and has upcoming engagements with the Northwest Sinfonietta and Gettysburg Chamber Orchestra.
 She has recorded solo and chamber works for the Albion and KOCH International labels.